The 7 R's of Repentance

 Request help and accountability from God and a loving and mature member (or members) of Christ’s body.
 Accountability partner(s) help by praying for you, pushing you, and pointing out blind spots.
 Galatians 6:1-2

 Review your influences, such as friendships, the media you watch, the music you listen to, and the places you visit.
-Ask yourself if this activity, media, conversation, or way of thinking is a part of Kingdom living.
+Ask yourself if this activity, media, conversation, or way of thinking is portraying or encouraging the sin you want gone?
+Is it something you would watch with Jesus?
 Is it holy?
 Deuteronomy 7:6 Is it going to drag you down?
 John 8:34

-Run after Christ in prayer, in times of praise and worship, Bible study, sermons and instruction, and service to others.
+Run after Christ in Spiritual disciplines like prayer, praise and worship, Bible study, sermons and instruction, and service to others.
 Be renewed with truth and righteousness.
 Ephesians 4:23-24

 Remain humble, expectant, and steady.
 Steps 3, 4, and 5 may be quick or take some time.
-If every ounce of your being loves God and hates sinfulness, you are loose-necked and will turn quickly.
-You are stiff-necked if any part of you is not ready to give up the sin or the things that feed it.
+If every ounce of your being loves God and hates sinfulness, it will go smoothly.
+Unfortunately, sometimes there is a part of us that wants to hold on to that sin or continue to try to do it on our terms.
 1 Corinthians 15:58, 1 John 1:6.
 Keep praying, confessing your sin, and asking for help.

 Rejoice in the miracle.
 Freedom from sin is excellent, but repentance leads to becoming more Christ-like, which is far more extraordinary.
 Never take a miracle for granted; always offer public praise.
 Luke 17:16-17